qntlb/numerical-methods-montecarlointegration-exercise/README.md

 - `MonteCarloIntegratorFactory`

 The MonteCarloIntegratorFactory's method requires a class implementing an `RandomNumberGenerator`.
 This interface and some classes implementing this interface can be found in the package

 ```
 info.quantlab.numericalmethods.lecture.randomnumbers
 ```

 ## Classes

-You may use the classes providing random number generators that were developed during the lecture, e.g.,
+You may use the classes providing random number generators that will be or were developed during the lecture, e.g.,

 - `RandomNumberGeneratorFrom1D`
 - `MersenneTwister`